 That you have certain dreams for your future is a good thing.
 It also means that you have already found your passion or drive to work hard towards your goal.
 But, when you define a big goal for yourself, you spend a lot of time thinking about whether you will achieve it or not.

-You have to breakdown your big goals into smaller goals so that you can have a sense of accomplishment every time you manage to finish one goal.
+You have to break down your big goals into smaller goals to have a sense of accomplishment every time you manage to finish one goal.
 Each day, define goals that you intend to achieve and work on completing them.
 Be present and focus on what you can complete in the now.

 The Last Word on Living in the Present Moment

 You have limited time in the world.
-Your life will have their ups and downs, and while being happy doesn't require any effort when everything goes in your favor, the real growth will come to you when you hit the rock bottom.
+Your life will have its ups and downs, and while being happy doesn't require any effort when everything goes in your favor, the real growth will come to you when you hit rock bottom.

 These hard times are when you need to focus on being a happier person.
 That said, if you focus on the five tips we just outlined, you’ll discover that it’s not that hard to live more in the present moment.